alimanfoo/alimanfoo.github.io/reading.md

         <span class="read">2017-01-03</span>
         <span class="tags"></span>
       </span>
-      <blockquote class="abstract" style="display: none">We estimated the spontaneous mutation rate in Heliconius
+      <blockquote class="abstract display_none">We estimated the spontaneous mutation rate in Heliconius
 melpomene by genome sequencing of a pair of parents and 30 of their offspring, based on the ratio of number of de novo heterozygotes to the number of callable site-individuals.
 We detected nine new mutations, each one affecting